OlivierHK/Alto_UltraP_Board_V0.9/Firmwares/README.md

 1. FTDI Firmware to set the board as a 4x UART/COM port (1 per FPGA), and 1x UART/COM (for Arduino) + 1x JTAG (for FPGAs).
 2. TPS53681 Firmware to pre-set the VCC and VCCIO_BRAM power supply parameter of the FPGA.
 3. Arduino Firmware for controlling and monitoring the board.

+4. FPGA Bitstreams (.bit/.bin).
+This will depends on Which Algorithm to be use for mining.